仓库源文站点原文

 When developing an application in React 18+, you may encounter an issue where the useEffect hook is being run twice on mount.
 This occurs because since React 18, when you are in development, your application is being run in StrictMode by default.
 In Strict Mode, React will try to simulate the behavior of mounting, unmounting, and remounting a component to help developers uncover bugs during testing.
 From the user’s perspective, visiting a page shouldn’t be different from visiting it, clicking a link, and then pressing Back.
 React verifies that your components don’t break this principle by remounting them once in development.
 In most cases, it should be fine to leave your code as-is, since the useEffect will only run once in production.

-Referencing Values with Refs
+Referencing values with refs

 When you want a component to “remember” some information, but you don’t want that information to trigger new renders, you can use a ref.
 Typically, you will use a ref when your component needs to “step outside” React and communicate with external APIs. (e.g. storing timeout IDs, DOM elements)